sabi-shamshidin/Final-project/README.md

 ## Usage
-You can run code by downloading compressed
+You can run code by downloading ZIP file.

+Before you start check how to[work with form data](https://www.digitalocean.com/community/tutorials/processing-incoming-request-data-in-flask)

 ## Examples